bitdisaster/rfcs/text/0016-msix-auto-updater.md

 Note that having something written down in the future possibilities section is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
 The section merely provides additional information.
+-->

+### .appinstaller auto-updater

+[.appinstaller files](https://learn.microsoft.com/en-us/windows/msix/app-installer/app-installer-file-overview) are another method of deploying MSIX apps.
+It has its own set of native
+Windows APIs related to update availability and deployment.

+`WindowsPackagedAppInfo['appInstallerUri']` can be used to detect its usage.
+If detected, Electron can choose to use an alternate updater implementation.

+### Microsoft store auto-updater

+Similary, [Microsoft Store APIs](https://learn.microsoft.com/en-us/windows/msix/store-developer-package-update) are available in Windows.

+`WindowsPackagedAppInfo['signatureKind'] === 'store'` can be used to detect an MSIX app deployed from the Microsoft Store.
+If detected, an MS store-specific updater can be used.